IBM-Cloud/sap-automated-deployment-scripts/sapsingletierdb2/README.md

 ```

-Files description and structure:
- - `modules` - directory containing the terraform modules
- - `input.auto.tfvars` - contains the variables that will need to be edited by the user to customize the solution
- - `main.tf` - contains the configuration of the VSI for SAP single tier deployment.
- - `provider.tf` - contains the IBM Cloud Provider data in order to run `terraform init` command.
- - `terraform.tfvars` - contains the IBM Cloud API key referenced in `provider.tf`
- - `variables.tf` - contains variables for the VPC and VSI
- - `versions.tf` - contains the minimum required versions for terraform and IBM Cloud provider.
- - `integration.tf` - contains the integration code that brings the SAP variabiles from Terraform to Ansible.

 - edit the files sapsingletierdb2/terraform/main.tf in order to choose if you want to create a new VPC or to use an existing one.

 Example of the code on how to do it if you want to use and existing VPC and the VPC module is commented out: